 Ten Tourist Things to do in Bankside London Details

-2. Millennium Bridge: The Millennium Bridge is fondly known as the Wobbly Bridge because it swayed when it was first constructed.
-It did open to commemorate the millennium but had to close due to engineering work, reopened again in 2002.
+Millennium Bridge: The Millennium Bridge is fondly known as the Wobbly Bridge because it swayed when it was first constructed.
+It did open to commemorate the millennium but had to close due to engineering work, it reopened again in 2002.
 It’s a contemporary design which represents a blade of light.
 The bridge links Bankside with the City of London.
-Stand on the bridge to get a breath taking view of St Paul’s Cathedral on the other side.
-Located next to the Tate Modern.
+Stand on the bridge to get a breathtaking view of St Paul’s Cathedral on the other side.
+Located next to Tate Modern.

-3. Shakespeare’s Globe: This Elizabethan replica playhouse, with thatched roof, was built thanks to the American actor Sam Wanamaker.
+Shakespeare’s Globe: This Elizabethan replica playhouse, with a thatched roof, was built thanks to the American actor Sam Wanamaker.
 You can enjoy performances of Shakespeare’s plays and other cultural events.
 Take a tour around the globe and buy souvenirs in the shop.
 Dine at the Swan Restaurant or drink at the bar before a show.
+Read my Shakespeare’s Globe Review.
 Located at 21 New Globe Walk SE1 9DT.
 Shakespeare’s Globe Website

-4. Borough Market: London’s oldest food market is a wonderful place to eat a street food lunch.
+Borough Market: London’s oldest food market is a wonderful place to eat a street food lunch.
 You’ll also find plenty of fresh produce including artisan cakes, doughnuts, bread and cheese to buy.
 It’s busy, buzzy with wonderful cooking smells and a visual feast of exotic food.
+Read my Borough Market Review.
 Located at 8 Southwark Street SE1 1TL.
 Borough Market Website

-6. Golden Hinde Ship: This galleon was once captained by Sir Francis Drake.
-If you don’t want to pay to go on board, you can admire the ship from outside.
+Golden Hinde Ship: This galleon was once captained by Sir Francis Drake.
+If you don’t want to pay to go onboard, you can admire the ship from outside.
 Located at St Mary Overie Dock, Cathedral Street SE1 9DG.
 Golden Hinde Website

-8. Winchester Palace Remains: Located next to the Clink Prison is the great hall of Winchester palace which was the town house of the Bishop of Winchester.
+Winchester Palace Remains: Located next to the Clink Prison is the great hall of Winchester palace which was the townhouse of the Bishop of Winchester.
 You can see the Rose Window and a series of doors.
 Located at Pickfords Lane SE1 9DN.